infor-design/enterprise/docs/PUBLISH.md

 ```

 1. Verify the `package.json` version on master is what it should be (usually the next minor version with a `-dev` suffix)
+1. Post a message in announcements on ms teams